-Our Community Partner, Richmond Football Club, is dedicating the AFL match between Richmond and Carlton on Sunday 11 August to the Alannah & Madeline Foundation.
+Our Community Partner, Richmond Football Club, dedicated the AFL match between Richmond and Carlton on Sunday 11 August to the Alannah & Madeline Foundation.

-The match is focused on shining a light on how cyber bullying can affect everyone, and highlighting the need for education around online safety.
+The match focused on shining a light on how cyber bullying can affect everyone, and highlighted the need for education around online safety.

 In the powerful video Light the Darkness (below) Richmond players Dustin Martin, Trent Cotchin and Sabrina Frederick call on the public to support the club’s call to donate to the Alannah & Madeline Foundation.